Set 11 | 501 - 550

 (N.) (अवज्ञा)

-Example: His actions were seen as an act of defiance against the rules.
+Sentence: His actions were seen as an act of defiance against the rules.

 A lack or shortage of something essential